 Version Control is provided by the Nucleus Server.
-Create and other clients provide functionality around this feature when a Nucleus Server is used.
+Omniverse USD Composer and other clients provide functionality around this feature when a Nucleus Server is used.

 The below functionality is not available for directory items outside of a Nucleus Server location.

 Checkpoints are immutable historical file versions.
 These are listed and used throughout clients in various ways.

 One goal of version control is to provide historical file versions for most file actions.
 Those file versions are called Checkpoints.
 When a file is created, saved, uploaded, copied and so on - a checkpoint is created.

 Checkpoints are not created automatically in Live Sync mode because of how rapidly the file content is changed.
 Only the head revision file is updated in this mode.
 It is recommended that you save files before starting Live Sync.